Skip to content

 Lottery Grants Board

-Also some others, who will be making media announcements about this themselves.
 We are grateful to all those, locally, regionally and nationwide, who have helped us to achieve what we have so far.
 We could not have achieved what we have without your help, funding and support.

 Remember this is YOUR archive in your local community, a place where you can save and store any local history.
+It is also your place to become more involved in supporting your local and district community and to receive support within your community.

 You can either donate this to our care on behalf of the community, or even have it copied for free, without it leaving your ownership, if you would rather engage with our digital sharing and preservation program.
 The online archive is a place where everybody within the community can contribute, comment, interact, share memories and our combined history.
 We do not need to take your important history to keep unless you wish us to.
 We can professionally copy it, ensure these copies are safe and share them with the community.
 Your heritage remains in your hands if you want this to happen, but it also ensures both yourselves and the community have a copy kept safe from future degradation or disaster.